Useful tips & information

 Avoid the September rush

-Since we are already early September, if you haven’t done your rentrée shopping, well… you will know for next year.
+Since we are almost early September as I publish this article, if you haven’t done your rentrée shopping, well… you will know for next year.

 You may have understood that for many things the end of summer means a big rush to organise the start of the (school) year as everyone gets back from holidays.